'I am sure that people would not like to know that paralysed officers were being in any way shabbily treated'

 *Although there was a roaring trade in rudimentary armoured vests etc. Some men swore these were vital, others believed they were near useless.

 But even if a wounded soldier was successfully stabilised, he still faced the threat of post-operative infection and disease.
-In an age without antibiotics and other life-saving drugs, this was a dangerous hazard.
+This was a dangerous hazard in an age without antibiotics and other life-saving drugs.
 Others faced the horror of shrapnel being left inside their frames.
-This was not because the surgeons were deficient in skill. but simply because they lacked the technology to conduct successful operations.
+This was not because the surgeons were deficient in skill, but simply because they lacked the technology to conduct successful operations.
 Amputation of mangled limbs was all too common and the sight of men returning from the front with arms and legs missing is well known even to this day.
 Prosthetic limbs could at least grant some degree of independence.

 ‘This hospital is for paralysed officers … for some reason or other, just recently we have had great difficulty in obtaining a proper reward in these cases [of paralysis].
 Lt Young received this morning a note to say that he was being granted 17/6d a day by Messrs Cox [Young’s bank].
 There is no word of a lump sum gratuity ...
 This matter is of great importance.
 I am sure that people would not like to know that paralysed officers were being in any way shabbily treated, but as we are in charge of these officers we shall feel it in our duty to take this matter before the highest authorities unless we get proper answers to our letters dealing with these subjects and due consideration to the nature of the cases that we write about.
 Last year the awards were reasonable and fair, but this year there has been great difficulty in obtaining proper consideration of these paralysed cases.’

 This was stern stuff and the reaction of those higher up was anger at being told the tawdry truth they themselves had created.
 Threats were levelled back towards the hospital’s commanding officer.
 However, his letter and other appeals seemed to have worked, with Young soon in receipt of financial assistance, albeit begrudgingly.
 Sadly, he died shortly afterwards and the War Office promptly demanded repayment of his award.
 To make matters worse, Young apparently owed his bank a trifling sum on his death.
 It now requested repayment, which was vigorously resisted by Young’s brother and other family members.
 Even for the time, both the state and the bank were engaged in an egregious display of penny pinching.
-It is sad to recall this behaviour persists to this day.
+It is sad to recall behaviour like this still persists.

 The internet is obviously one of the most powerful tools in the research armoury.
 Although it needs stressing that much of what you read should be proofed against other material.
 Wikipedia is a good resource but clearly not the gospel truth.
 Remember too that the internet is an excellent tool to contact others with specialist knowledge.
 I had just finished reading an excellent battlefield guide to Gavrelle and discovered that its author had posted a great deal of his other research online.
 I contacted him and he kindly emailed me a map that listed Tyne Alley and North Tyne Alley, which were slightly to the west of the maps I originally looked at.
 He suggested that Tyne Support, the spot where Alf was killed, was probably a communication line close to these trenches.